 What to expect

-Before your surgery, you will rest in a "waiting" area just prior to going into the operating room.
+Before your surgery, you will rest in a "waiting" area just prior to going into the operating or procedure room.
 A disposable cap will be used to cover your hair, and an intravenous line will be started.
 The staff will check your name band and ask you questions to confirm necessary information.
 Every effort will be made to make you warm and comfortable.

-When the operating room is ready, a registered nurse will greet you, review your chart, and ask you more questions.
-The nurse will accompany you to the operating room.
+When the operating or procedure room is ready, a registered nurse will greet you, review your chart, and ask you more questions.
+The nurse will accompany you to the operating or procedure room.
 A registered nurse will be in the room with you throughout the procedure.
-Once in the operating room, your vital signs will be monitored.
+Once in the operating or procedure room, your vital signs will be monitored.
 The surgery staff communicates with Auxiliary volunteers in the surgery waiting area so they can keep your family or friends informed of your progress.

-After surgery, you will be transferred to the recovery room.
+After your procedure, you will be transferred to the recovery room.

-Specially trained nurses will care for you during your recovery from anesthesia by closely monitoring your vital signs and encouraging you to take deep breaths and to cough.
-You will be given warm blankets and medication to keep you as comfortable as possible.
+Specially trained nurses will care for you during your recovery period by closely monitoring your vital signs and encouraging you to take deep breaths and to cough.
+You will be kept warm and given medication to keep you as comfortable as possible.
 Time spent in the recovery room varies with each person; the average time is 90 minutes.